taichimaeda/rusty-typewriter/exampleSite/content/posts/getting-started.md

 weight = 1
 +++

 This post will guide you in setting up your very own Hugo site with this theme.
-It covers the essentials parts: [installation](#Installation), [basic usage](#usage) and recomended [next steps](#next-steps).
+It covers the essential parts: [installation](#Installation), [basic usage](#usage) and recommended [next steps](#next-steps).
 After setting up the basics, feel free to also take a look at other [posts](/posts)!

 ## Installation

 This guide is a shorter version of [Hugo's quick start](https://gohugo.io/getting-started/quick-start/) (you may even say it's a quicker start).
-If you face any problems or want more comprehensible content, make sure to check it out!
+If you face any problems or want more comprehensive content, make sure to check it out!

 ### Requirements

-- A basic understaing of Hugo (aka. [read the docs](https://gohugo.io/documentation/))
+- A basic understanding of Hugo (aka. [read the docs](https://gohugo.io/documentation/))
 - [Hugo CLI installed](https://gohugo.io/installation/)
 - [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)